 Reaching Our Potential

 For pupils to reach their potential, we offer a safe, welcoming and inclusive environment, where everyone has the opportunity to contribute and flourish.
 We aim to encourage a personal love for learning alongside high quality teaching and support.
-We are committed to making sure all our pupils have the chance to thrive, and support them to meet their full potential.
+We are committed to making sure all our pupils have the chance to thrive, and support them to reach their full potential.

 We ensure that all staff have the knowledge and skills to support all children with SEND in our school and dedicate INSETs to SEND training.
 We believe that progress in wider skills, such as speaking and listening, maintaining friendships, developing independence and keeping safe and healthy is just as important as progress in academic learning.